Introduction to Cisco CDA

 VQE Hybrid Error Repair occurs when Unicast Retransmission and FEC are used together.
 The devices used for Hybrid Error Repair are shown in Figure 1-3, which for simplicity omits some of the network elements.
 Hybrid Error Repair allows the service provider to customize VQE error repair to match the error characteristics of a given access network.

 In an IPTV system, video data is very sensitive to packet losses because of the interdependence of the encoded data.
 One packet loss could cause quality degradation of several successive frames in a group of pictures (GOP).
 Selective retransmission and FEC are two methods to protect channels from packet losses.

 With selective retransmission (Unicast Retransmission), RTCP NACK compound packets are sent to the VQE-S to request retransmission of the lost packets whenever the receiver (VQE-C) detects dropped packets.
 Selective retransmission is very efficient in terms of bandwidth utilization in a unicast scenario, but may flood the network with control packets when errors are highly correlated in nature.
-Starting from the Cisco VQE Release 3.8, it is possible to configure the VQE-C on a per-channel basis to send RTCP NACK compound packets without Receive Reports (RRs) to reduce the bandwidth consumed by RTCP NACK compound packets on the access link.
+Starting with Cisco VQE Release 3.6, it is possible to configure the VQE-C on a per-channel basis to send RTCP NACK compound packets without Receive Reports (RRs) to reduce the bandwidth consumed by RTCP NACK compound packets on the access link.